 Synology today announced the availability of its latest 2020 5-bay NAS server, the DiskStation DS1520+.

 According to Synology, the new DS1520+ sports up to 8 GB of DDR4 RAM and an Intel Celeron Processor J4125.
-This a quad-core CPU that has the clock speed 2.0 GHz, and can burst up to 2.7 GHz.
+This quad-core CPU has a clock speed of 2.0 GHz and can burst up to 2.7 GHz.

 But there’s more.
 Like other 2020 servers, the DS1520+ also comes with two M.2 2280 NVMe SSD cache slots on its underside.
 This enables NAS enthusiasts to add two fast SSDs, such as the Seagate IronWolf 510, as a cache that will boost the server’s performance significantly further.

 Other than that, the new server includes four Gigabit network ports and two USB USB 3.0 ports.
 It’s a bit disappointing that it still has no multi-gig ports.
 You can, however, combine any pair of its ports to form an aggregated 2 Gbps connection.

 Running on an Intel chip, the new server is excellent for media streaming.
 Considering its power, though, it’s also a unique solution for those with various network storage needs.
 Examples of these include data backup of all types, virtual machines, and security surveillance.
 The new server can host up to 40 IP cameras.